dcj/Clojure-GeoSpatial-Study-Group/README.md

 The current functions `assoc-properties` and `update-properties` are fine, but they are kind of blunt tools.
 Let's say I want to assoc in a new key/value into the existing property map, seems like I need to

-        ```
         (defn add-properties-to-feature
           [f m]
           (feature/update-properties f (partial merge m)))
-        ```

     and my use of `(partial merge` here is dubious (not always what one would want).
 	Should there be a standard set of tools/functions to manipulate and access the properties of a feature?

 	Update:  I've already changed this to:

-        ```
         (defn add-properties-to-feature
           [f m]
           (feature/update-properties f #(merge % m)))
-        ```

 * I've needed to create a feature from a map of properties and a geometry, ATM I just create the hash-map I know it should be.
 Should there be a feature constructor function?

 * AFAICT `ovid.feature` seems like an obvious candidate for inclusion into `factual/geo` itself, is there a good reason to keep it separate?

-#### Hashmap/row-orientation versus feature-orientation
+#### Hash-map/row-orientation versus feature-orientation

-As a Clojure programmer, hashmaps are king, it is the primary datatype used to organize data.
+As a Clojure programmer, hash-maps are king, it is the primary datatype used to organize data.
-When I read rows from a database, each row is a hashmap, so any geometries in that row/table are included in the hashmap.
+When I read rows from a database, each row is a hash-map, so any geometries in that row/table are included in the hash-map.
 With `Feature`s, for some tasks, it now may be preferable to transform a geometry-containing-database-row into a `feature`, with the non-geometry key/values placed in the feature's properties, and the geometry key's value placed in the feature's geometry.
 This feels like a powerful tool for certain tasks.